 The least common multiple is not just a theoretical concept confined to textbooks; it's a practical tool that simplifies various real-world problems.
-From scheduling events and managing inventory to understanding musical harmonies and optimizing computer processes, the LCM helps us find the smallest common ground between different repeating cycles.
+Even so, from scheduling events and managing inventory to understanding musical harmonies and optimizing computer processes, the LCM helps us find the smallest common ground between different repeating cycles.
 Understanding how to calculate and apply the LCM of numbers like 16 and 24 can make complex tasks more manageable and efficient.

 Main Subheading